 The intellectual life is a conversation.
-Hopefully, as students progress through college or graduate school they will become captivated by the reality of this simple statement.
+Hopefully, as students progress through college or graduate school, they will become captivated by the reality of this simple statement.
 This is true regardless of whether the student’s goals are pragmatic or theoretical.

 Conversations can occur between those with equal or unequal mastery of a topic.
-A magnanimous conversationalist desires and invites others—from any starting point—to become involved in a topic.
+A magnanimous conversationalist desires and invites others—from any starting point—to become involved in a topic and grow in proficiency.
 Such a person is, ipso facto, a teacher.
 In three decades of teaching, the best aids that I have found have not come from attempts to manage education in technical terms.
 It is not, I believe, that teaching cannot benefit from limited scientific study.
 But rather it is that much of teaching simply is an art.
 Another typical failure in programmatic studies of education is mistaking of practice and goals.
 Each discipline, be it history, biology, mathematics, etc., has its own inherent goods.
 Much of succeeding, both as a teacher and as a student, is the entrance and immersion of oneself into the goods of the particular discipline.

 Permit me to begin by mentioning three aids, two that are classics, that I find helpful for guiding my own attitudes and practice.
 Where there is reason to recommend a general guide to study techniques for the introductory student, Virginia Voeks’, On Becoming and Educated Person (1979), is an excellent primer.
 For the scholar and the advancing student, A.G.
 Sertillanges’, O.P., The Intellectual Life: Its Spirit, Methods, Conditions (1992), is a practical and inspiring work.
 I return to it myself every few years.
 There are books specifically about doing laboratory work, experimental design and specific methods that are good, but are too narrow in scope for mention here: we are about general education at the moment.
 (We will hopefully discover those things elsewhere at this website.)
 In combination, these books provide apt reminder of the duty of the instructor to practice superabundant generosity and humble patience.
 This attitude facilitates the commitment to the craft of teaching—be it in the lecture hall, laboratory or elsewhere where one communicates with individual students or the class en masse–in those modes founded on a giving and receiving that make for genuine intellectual exchange and progress.